ATTITUDES TO LIFE

 Life is continually changing – our external environment continues to shift and change.
 We have a tendency to resist and reject the changing dynamics of our life and we often attempt to control aspects of it that in reality we can’t change.
 Resistance to what is, and attempts to control certain aspects of our life, is futile.
 It also induces discomfort and suffering.

-The following ancient parable is a very effective analogy that illustrates a powerful approach to the changes that may occur in our life.
+The ancient parable in this video is a very effective analogy that illustrates a powerful approach to the changes that may occur in our life.